SymfonyCasts/symfony6/sfcasts/ep3-doctrine/console.md

 # The "symfony console" Command & server_version

 Doctrine is now configured to talk to our database, which lives inside a Docker container.
-That's thanks to the fact that the Symfony dev server is exposes this `DATABASE_URL` environment, variable, which *points* to the container.
+That's thanks to the fact that the Symfony dev server exposes this `DATABASE_URL` environment variable, which *points* to the container.
 For me, the container is accessible on port 50739.

 Now let's make sure the actual database has been created.
 But first, in `index.php`,